Walking Tour

 * * *

-She watched as townsfolk and nearby soldiers went to work dousing the fire in the barn, which was stuffed to the brim with telephone lines, tools, and vehicle parts.
+She watched as townsfolk and nearby soldiers went to work dousing the blaze in the barn, which was stuffed to the brim with telephone lines, tools, and vehicle parts.
 Just across the street a standing-room-only train had arrived and disgorged its passengers into the street, who gathered into a gigantic crowd to watch.
 It was then that the firefighters discovered to their dismay that someone had parked a truck of TNT in the barn.

 Watching from a distance, Calverley recalled:

 "Suddenly a DIFFERENT flame shot out from the eastern side.
 It was a swirling cylinder of lurid, coloured flames and indescribable fumes and smoke that ascended at an angle.
-Then another.

-"Next she remembered seeing "the sudden falling down of those nearest the building, followed by a concentric falling of those farther and farther away.
+"the sudden falling down of those nearest the building, followed by a concentric falling of those farther and farther away.
 Before the sound or blast reached the spectators a block away, they had time to wonder what ailed everybody that they were lying down in circles one after another.
 Then the blast hit them and over they would go like a bowling pin.

 "The burning building and its contents — completely red-hot — went hundreds of feet in the air.
 Where the brightness of flames had been a second before there was a momentary blackness as the fire was snuffed out like a candle.
 But a few minutes later there were hundreds of small fires as debris came down over a block away in all directions."